Low Income Supplement

 There is support available to help you manage your money if you have overdrawn your bank, building society or credit union account.

-You can test your eligibility for the Low Income Supplement by using the Low Income Supplement self assessment tool.
+You can test your eligibility by using the Low Income Supplement self assessment tool.

 Select the options that describe your circumstances, then explore a list of possible Centrelink and Medicare payments and services online.

 Select your state and topics of interest to find links to government and community organisation support.